Theragatha - The Verses of the Senior Monks

 772Hair in eight braids

-Who, because of delusion, don’t give away the wealth they have gained.
+because of delusion, give not the wealth they’ve earned.

 Greedily, they hoard their riches,